baranovskypd/goodpress/README.md

     maybe even an output format à la hugodown.*
   - Run the function `wp_post()` that takes the path as argument and (*TODO*) uploads media.
+  - The first time you run `wp_post()` in a folder, it creates a file called `.wordpress.yml` that contains, in particular, the URL and ID of the post on your WordPress next time.
+This way, next time the function is run, the post is *updated*.

 The “one post per folder” thing is inspired by Hugo leaf bundles.